 In addition to being a renowned tourist destination, Santa Barbara has now become an epicenter for new and developing businesses, said Kenny Slaught.
 Lots of promising, new companies have been shaped in recent years, and many, counting AppScale, LastLine, TrackR, and Salty Girl Seafood, have come straight out of the University of California Santa Barbara.
 With over $200 million raised for area startups from private investors in the earlier year, the Central Coast boasts nearly twice the investment per capita in development than the greater Los Angeles area, a much larger market.
 While some may feel the fascination of Silicon Valley or Hollywood, domestic businesspersons recognize the impact of building a business in an environment that stimulates growth.
 So, the region is one of the best places in the country to launch and develop startups, generating outstanding biotech, medical, technology, and scientific businesses like Inogen, Raytheon, Sonos, and BioIQ.

-Some of the most appreciated Santa Barbara architecture are the centuries-old Hotel Virginia, El Pueblo Viejo district in historic downtown, as well as the two pink towers of the Old Mission, which hosts retreats and festivals.
-Kenny Slaught notes that the brightly colored tiles of the County Courthouse houses brilliant murals and other striking attributes, and nearby the clock tower and observation deck provide a panoramic view of the entire city.
-The Lobero theatre not only houses the region’s most renowned performing arts events but also stretches back to 1873 and was rebuilt in the 1920’s by George Washington Smith.
-These are a few examples of the celebrated past of Santa Barbara, where, because of the region’s advanced planning, many antique, architecturally stunning buildings line the streets of the central city.
+Some of the most legendary Santa Barbara architecture includes the centuries old Hotel Virginia, El Pueblo Viejo district in historic downtown and the two pink towers of the Old Mission, housing retreats and festivals.
+Kenny Slaught has explained that the brightly colored tiles of the County Courthouse shows off brilliant murals and other striking attributes, and nearby the clock tower and observation deck allow for a panoramic view of the town.
+The Lobero theatre not only houses the regions premier performing arts events but also dates back to 1873 and was rebuilt in the 1920’s by George Washington Smith.
+The celebrated past of Santa Barbara shows the founder’s advanced planning: many antique, architecturally sound buildings line the city streets.

 Building the natural charm of this region began way back in 1925, as city planners enacted development controls to prevent demotion of Spanish Colonial architecture, making this the first city in the United States to proactively think about the importance of many historic buildings.
 Controls were enacted and guidelines were thought up to preserve the structures and park spaces.
 In 1960 Santa Barbara established legal protection for historical landmark buildings.